endoflife-date/endoflife.date/products/meilisearch.md

 > [Meilisearch](https://www.meilisearch.com/) is a RESTful search API.
 It aims to be a ready-to-go solution for everyone who wants a fast and relevant search experience for their end-users.

-Meilisearch releases and their associated binaries are available [in this GitHub page](https://github.com/meilisearch/meilisearch/releases).

 Meilisearch [follows semver](https://github.com/meilisearch/engine-team/blob/main/resources/versioning-policy.md).
 Minor versions release cadence is between four and six times a year.
 Only the the latest engine release is maintained with high-priority bug and security fixes.